12 Excellent Tips for Safe and Secure Web Browsing in 2021

 Browsers come with all kinds of security settings that you can set for maximum browsing security.
 Such features can make your browsing more secure and you are ensured of full privacy and protection from online threats.

 You can browse in incognito mode.
 This is a type of private browsing, where you tell your browser not to store your browsing history.
-Turing the incognito mode on means that others are not able to find out which site you accessed, or what shopping you did online, or what transactions you did online.
-Cookies, web URLs, form data are automatically wiped off after you check out of that site.
+Turing on incognito mode means that others are not able to find out which site you accessed, what shopping you did online, or what transactions you did online.
+Cookies, web URLs, and form data are automatically wiped off after you check out of that site.

 When you click on the ‘Do Not Track button, you are telling your browser not to allow websites to track you.
 It protects your privacy, and you are not tracked by cookies or ad networks that can track your browsing history, and redirect specific ads for you.

 Pop-up ads are irritable and your adblocker program is the best way to remove pop-up ads.
-They also provide security that your antivirus gives you, but at a lesser cost.
-They may prevent malicious windows to pop up and mar your browsing experience.
+They also provide security that your antivirus gives you but at a lesser cost.
+They may prevent malicious windows from popping up and mar your browsing experience.

 You should put the ‘sync’ on in your browser and sync it with your email address, so that when you access the browser on your smartphone or laptop, the browser detects your email, and syncs the bookmarks, history, logins, and passwords automatically for you so that you do not have to remember your browsing data, your bookmarked websites.
 You also do not have to input passwords as the browser already remembers them for you.

 Your browser has the option to automatically autofill logins, passwords, and forms.
 If you want to browse more securely, then you should uncheck this option.
-It will prompt you to fill in your login details every time you log on to your account but prevent others to have access to your emails and your browsing data.
+It will prompt you to fill in your login details every time you log on to your account but prevent others from having access to your emails and your browsing data.

 Your computer system needs regular updates and security updates.
 It is the computer’s security that finds potential threats from malware and makes your browsing more secure.
 If your computer is not updated with security updates, then it will not be able to recognize a new threat, and will even steal your data or infiltrate your system and make programs fail to open.

-Chrome, Firefox, Edge are not the only browsers available, but there are more secure browsers available for download.
-Browsers like Tor, Opera, Vivaldi, Brave have built-in security features like NoScript feature, browsing in HTTPS mode, private browsing only, ad blockers, battery saver modes, etc.
+Chrome, Firefox, and Edge are not the only browsers available, but there are more secure browsers available for download.
+Browsers like Tor, Opera, Vivaldi, and Brave have built-in security features like the NoScript feature, browsing in HTTPS mode, private browsing only, ad blockers, battery-saver modes, etc.

 Web browsing becomes more secure and safe when you access sites through these browsers.
 Advanced privacy and security features are present in these browsers, and some are open-source.